Virginia Gibson

-Virginia Gibson (born Virginia Gorski; April 9, 1925 – April 25, 2013) was an American dancer, singer and actress of film, television and musical theatre.
+Virginia Gibson (born Virginia Gorski; April 9, 1925 – April 25, 2013) was an American dancer, singer and actress of film, television and musical theater.

 Early years

-Of Polish and Irish lineage, Gibson was the daughter of Mr. and Mrs. John S. Gorski.
-She graduated from St. Alphonsus Parochial School.
+Gibson was born on April 9, 1925 in St. Louis, Missouri.
+She was of Polish and Irish lineage and graduated from St. Alphonsus Parochial School.

 Career

-Gibson, who was signed by Warner Bros. in 1950 and made her film debut in Tea for Two (1950), started her career in musicals in her hometown of St. Louis, Missouri.
-In 1937, she was one of 35 girls chosen for ballet in St. Louis Opera Company productions.
+Gibson started her career in musicals in her hometown of St. Louis.
+In 1937, she was one of 35 girls chosen for the St. Louis Opera Company's ballet productions.
 She danced in the chorus of a production of The Student Prince there in 1940, and in 1943 she was part of the dancing chorus of the summer season of the Muny Opera.
 In the fall of 1943, she was one of three dancers from that group to sign contracts to perform in Roll Up Your Sleeves on Broadway.
 She used her birth name on Broadway through 1949.
-In 1947, she returned to perform at Muny Opera, this time as the star of No, No, Nanette.
+In 1947, she returned to perform at the Muny Opera as the star of No, No, Nanette.

-Billed as a starlet, she was part of the group of Hollywood actors who traveled across the country in 1951-1952 promoting the 50th Anniversary of movie theaters.
-With Roscoe Ates and Charles Starrett she toured eastern Oklahoma greeting the public.
-In Hollywood she played supporting or leading roles in a number of Warner Brothers musicals.
+Gibson was signed by Warner Bros. in 1950 and made her film debut in Tea for Two (1950).
+Billed as a starlet, she was a member of a group of Hollywood actors who traveled across the country in 1951-1952 promoting the 50th anniversary of movie theaters.
+With Roscoe Ates and Charles Starrett, she toured eastern Oklahoma greeting the public.
+In Hollywood, she played supporting or leading roles in a number of Warner Bros. musicals.
 Her most famous film role was Liza in Seven Brides for Seven Brothers (1954).
-Reflecting on Warners' non-renewal of her option, Gibson said, "There are just so many musicals, and they had Doris Day.
+Warner Bros. elected to not renew her contract option.
+Gibson later said: "There are just so many musicals, and they had Doris Day.
 And who can shine in comparison to her vivacity?"

 On television, Gibson was a regular on Captain Billy's Showboat (1948).
 She also starred in So This Is Hollywood (1955).
-She was a regular performer on The Johnny Carson Show (1955–56), an earlier Carson series, not to be confused with The Tonight Show Starring Johnny Carson.
-In 1956 she returned to Broadway to play Ethel Merman's daughter in the musical Happy Hunting.
+She was a regular performer on The Johnny Carson Show (1955–56).
+In 1956, she returned to Broadway to play Ethel Merman's daughter in the musical Happy Hunting.
 She then became one of the stars of Your Hit Parade, one of the most popular TV shows of the 1950s, for one season.
 She had a three-month stint as a jazz singer on the TV version of Young Doctor Malone.
-From 1962 to 1971 she co-hosted, with Frank Buxton (and later, Bill Owen), the ABC-TV children's documentary program Discovery.
+From 1962 to 1971, she cohosted (with Frank Buxton and later Bill Owen) the ABC-TV children's documentary program Discovery.

-Gibson also appeared in commercials for a cake mixes, cameras, candy bars, detergents and various soap products, hair sprays, and paper towels.
+Gibson also appeared in commercials for cake mixes, cameras, candy bars, detergents and various soap products, hair sprays and paper towels.

-When her performing career ended, she taught at the HB Studio in New York.
+When her performing career ended, Gibson taught at the HB Studio in New York.